by Svetlana Cheusheva, updated on

 To replace just one character in the lookup value, use the "?" wildcard operator, like this:

 The above formula will match the name "Baker" and rerun its relative position, which is 5.

-The generic case-sensitive formula to match data in Excel is this:
+Here's the generic case-sensitive formula to match data: